 Quick Facts About Buying a Used Car

-• Now is a great time to buy a used car.
-Tariffs on new cars are sending would-be buyers to consider used vehicles.
+- Now is a smart time to buy a used car.
+Tariffs on new cars are pushing more shoppers toward used cars.

-• At the start of July, the average used car listing price was $25,512, slightly higher than last year.
+- At the start of November, the average used car listing price was $25,945, up 2% from a year ago.

-• Used-vehicle inventory remains tight, with a 45-day supply at the beginning of July, similar to last month.
+- Used-vehicle inventory remains tight, with a 48-day supply at the beginning of November, steady from the previous month.

-Many factors can influence whether it’s a good time to buy a used car, from available inventory to interest rates.
+Many factors can influence whether it’s a good time to buy a used car, including available inventory and loan interest rates.
 The tight supply of used vehicles could make it difficult to find exactly what you want.
-Also, interest rates remain higher on used vehicles than on new ones.
+Also, interest rates are higher for used vehicle loans than for new car loans.
 Still, there are plenty of benefits to buying a used car right now.
 We explain.
 You can skip ahead using the jump links below.

 Used Car Market Overview

-The Cox Automotive days’ supply report shows that the used-vehicle supply was 45 days at the start of July, about the same as last month and two days less than a year ago at this time.
+The latest Cox Automotive days’ supply report shows that the used-vehicle supply was 48 days at the start of November, up four days from the previous month and up one day from the same time a year ago.
 The report is based on the estimated daily retail sales rate for the most recent 30-day period.

 Today’s used car market continues to suffer from an ongoing lack of inventory.
 Manufacturers made 8 million fewer new vehicles from 2020 to 2022 due to COVID-19 supply disruptions.
 Unable to find a new car to buy or lease during that time, many buyers bought used cars instead, creating a tighter supply of used vehicles.
 With fewer leases in that timeframe, there will be a lower supply of vehicles for the used market for several years to come.